jwentong/jwentong.github.io/index.md

 {: .text-justify}
 - We successfully held a conference workshop with Huawei in Sept.
 15-16  titled "[Huawei-HKUST Joint Workshop on Theory for Future Wireless](https://wireless-workshop-2022.hkust.edu.hk/)".
 (Sept.
 16, 2022)
-- I received the Ph.D. degree from Xiamen University.
+- I received the Ph.D. degree from Xiamen University, supervised by Profs.
+Liqun Fu and Zhu Han.
 (Jun.
 27, 2022)
 - I received the Postdoctoral Fellow in Dept. of ECE from The Hong Kong University of Science and Technology, Supervised by Prof. Jun Zhang.
 (Mar.
 23, 2022)

 ---